UA Logo

 Electron Impact Ionisation(EI)

-For gas chromatography (GCMS) analysis users should specify the desired GC conditions to use, i.e., injection temperature, oven programme, carrier gas, and type of column as well as provide a chromatogram obtained under the same conditions.
-The solvent used to dissolve the sample should be indicated.
+For Gas Chromatography-Mass Spectrometry (GC-MS) analysis, users should specify their desired GC conditions (including injection temperature, oven program, carrier gas, and column type) and provide a chromatogram obtained under those same conditions.
+The solvent used to dissolve the sample must also be clearly indicated.

 Chemical Ionisation (CI)